EvaZ7/EvaZ7/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+:telescope: I'm currently working on building a feature for a matching app about breakfast a.k.a my Blok-tech repository.

 :seedling: My name is Eva and I'm a student who is currently learning more about the tech side of multimedia design.
 Mostly front-end and a little back-end.
+Pretty new here.

+:thought_balloon: Ask me about... /play crickets